Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Design of

 A special End of Trace marker is used to denote the end of each trace.
 This allows the processor to repeat the trace whenever it reaches the end of the trace.
 We store traces in data pages and embed hints for each static branch:

 \textbf{(1) \textit{Single-target} mark}.
-A significant portion of branches always jump to a single target (e.g., \texttt{"call sbox <pc>"}), and we mark such branches as \textit{single-target} and do not need to store and communicate traces for them (e.g., $79\%$ of static branches in RSA are \textit{single-target}); we only need to embed its single target within the hint information (i.e., a \textit{PC offset} pointing to the branch's single target).
+A significant portion of branches always jump to a single target (e.g., \texttt{"call sbox <pc>"}), and we mark such branches as \textit{single-target} and do not need to store and communicate traces for them (e.g., $79\%$ of static branches in RSA are \textit{single-target}); we only need to embed its single target within the hint information (i.e., a \textit{PC offset} pointing to the branch's target).
 This implementation ensures that no \BTU{} resources are used for \textit{single-target} branches and no trace miss would occur as well.

 \textbf{(2) Traces Virtual Address offset ($\Delta$)}.
-If the branch is \textit{multiple-target}, then $\Delta$ points to the data page address that holds branch traces.
+If the branch is \textit{multiple-target}, then $\Delta$ points to the data page address holding branch traces.

 \textbf{(3) \textit{Short-trace} mark}.
 We mark the branches when their traces are smaller than 16 (i.e., they fit in one entry of the \BTU{}).
-This will allow us to reduce the memory accesses to bring traces to the core and only repeat the trace once loaded.
+This will allow us to avoid additional accesses to bring traces to the \BTU{} and only repeat the trace once loaded.

 \textbf{Embedding hint information}.
 A general approach to inform the hardware about the hints is to insert a special hint instruction before each branch.
-Hint instructions are only decoded and do not use the ALUs; prior work has used hint instructions for x86~\cite{khan2022whisper} and RISC-V~\cite{hajiabadi2021noreba}.
-An alternative solution is to re-purpose some of the previously-ignored prefix bytes in x86, like how XRELEASE~\cite{intelLockElision} was implemented, to embed the hint information for each branch, similar to~\cite{invarspec}.
+Hint instructions are only decoded and do not use the ALUs; prior work has used hint instructions for x86~\cite{khan2022whisper} and RISC-V ISAs~\cite{hajiabadi2021noreba}.
+An alternative solution is to re-purpose some of the previously-ignored prefix bytes in x86, in the same way that XRELEASE~\cite{intelLockElision} was implemented, to embed the hint information for each branch (similar to prior work~\cite{invarspec}).
 Fourteen bits can be sufficient per static branch to embed single-target mark (1 bit), address offset (12 bits), and short-trace mark (1 bit).
 We opt to use the latter solution in this work because hint instructions still consume critical frontend resources, even though not executed.
 Moreover, inserting hint instructions might not provide backward compatibility with older processors.
-However, non-crypto branches do not need hint information and to avoid the penalties of waiting until the branch is decoded, one possible solution is to set new status registers that specify PC ranges for crypto code.
-This allows for early detection of crypto/non-crypto branches at the fetch stage (steps~\flowstep{1} and \flowstep{2} in Figure~\ref{fig:uarch}).